 The Britstown Oxidation Ponds Project have been approved by Department of Water and Sanitation's (DWS) for Regional Bulk Infrastructure Grant (RBIG) funding for bulk services.
 An additional R26 million was received for the upgrade of Britstown oxidation ponds and was completed.
 The Municipality received R7.4 million from the Municipal Infrastructure Grant (MIG) for the internal sewer reticulation of Proteaville and Jansenville that were completed 31 May 2021.

-The business plan and technical report were finalized for the internal sewer reticulation of Mziwabantu and approval from MIG was received to implement the project in the next financial year.
+The business plan and technical report were finalized for the internal sewer reticulation of Mziwabantu and approval from MIG was received and the project was implemented during 2021/22 and 2022/23 financial years.